SoulCRYSIS/virentis/README.md

 This mod is in beta state, which means it will have many bugs and unbalance, feel free to report them and suggest in the discussion tab.

+Some items may not much useful, because it's plan to use in further update.

 When a major update come, it has a very high chance that you need to regenerate the map.
 I suggested you to play this mod again or wait for final version.